 Ingrown toenails are a common source of foot pain for many people.
 Whether it’s genetics that gave you really curved toenails or improper trimming techniques that caused your problem, a trained podiatrist who treats ingrown nails with the latest procedures relieves you of the pain and suffering you’re experiencing.
 Don’t wait until the nail becomes infected and you have to have it completely removed.
 Call sooner rather than later to get the professional guidance you need to deal with your ingrown toenails and prevent them from returning.
 But if your nail is oozing pus or affecting your mobility, get proper treatment right away to prevent even more serious complications.

 In addition to the discomfort they cause, ingrown nails are unsightly.
 Often, trying an ingrown toenail treatment at home makes it worse, which is why you’re better off seeking the help of a trained expert in foot care.
-At Premier Podiatry in Clifton, New Jersey, Dr. Velimir Petkov knows how to get rid of an ingrown toenail painlessly and effectively so that you can resume your normal activities free of pain as quickly as possible.
+At Premier Podiatry, foot specialist Dr. Velimir Petkov knows how to get rid of an ingrown toenail painlessly and effectively so that you can resume your normal activities free of pain as quickly as possible.

 Request For ConsultationBOOK CONSULTATION